 Unified MeetingPlace allows you to define multiple SIP outdial connections that point to Cisco Unified CM call processing subscribers.
 For redundancy, multiple SIP proxy servers should be configured to direct calls to call processing subscribers in the Unified CM cluster.
 These call processing subscribers should correlate with the Unified CM Group of the configured SIP trunk for Unified MeetingPlace calls in Unified CM.
 Note that the Unified MeetingPlace Application server will send outbound calls to SIP proxy server 1 only and will not send calls to SIP proxy server 2 unless communication with SIP proxy server 1 is lost.
 Only then will Unified MeetingPlace send a SIP INVITE message to the next available call processing agent in the list.
 Failure of the call processing agent should not affect existing calls.
 The existing media connection is torn down after the user disconnects.

 NoteThe term SIP Proxy Server is simply the terminology seen on the Unified MeetingPlace Application Server configuration pages, and it does not imply that integration with any SIP Proxy server is supported.
-The term SIP Proxy Server is simply the terminology seen on the Unified MeetingPlace Application Server configuration pages, and it does not imply that integration with any SIP Proxy server is supported.

 For inbound calls, a single configured SIP trunk in Unified CM can be handled by up to three call processing subscribers found in its configured Unified CM Group.
 If the primary Unified CM call processing subscriber in the Unified CM Group is offline, the second one will take over initiating calls into the Unified MeetingPlace system.
 For more information, see Cisco Unified CM Trunks.
 For Unified MeetingPlace scheduling deployments with EMS, multiple Cisco IOS SIP gateways are required to provide redundancy for call delivery.